ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 This document describes the Transport Services System in three sections:

-- {{model}} describes how the API model of architecture differs from that of traditional socket-based APIs.
+- {{model}} describes how the Transport Services API model differs from that of traditional socket-based APIs.
 Specifically, it offers asynchronous event-driven interaction, the use of messages for data transfer, and the flexibility to use different transport protocols and paths without requiring major changes to the application.

 - {{requirements}} explains the fundamental requirements for a Transport Services System.
 These principles are intended to make sure that transport protocols can continue to be enhanced and evolve without requiring significant changes by application developers.